Up to 8

 Important: These entrances are not included in the Boleto Touristico.

-It will take place the night before the trekking departure at 6pm in our office which is located at Calle Santa Teresa Nº383 ; 303 (second floor), we are next to SUBWAY restaurant.
+It will take place the night before the trekking departure at 6pm in our office which is located at Garcilaso Street 210 , Office Nº:213 (2nd Floor) in the la CASA DEL ABUELO shopping center.

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
-We cannot purchase an an entrance to Machu Picchu or the train without the following information:
+We cannot purchase an entrance to Machu Picchu or the train without the following information:

 It would be greatly appreciated if you pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
 We have many cash machines in the historical center to withdraw money.
 You can also pay by VISA or PAYPAL online but you will have to pay a 5.5% service charge, charged by VISA and PAYPAL.
-To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of firstname.lastname@example.org.
+To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of firstname.lastname@example.org to complete the payment.

 Unfortunately the answer is “No”.
 Once the tickets have been bought the government does not allow any changes, so we can’t change any departure date after the tickets has been bought.
 Tickets are also not transferable nor refundable.

-In case you are renewing your passport or changing your name, go ahead and send us your old passport information to secure your permit, and we can change it when you get your new passport number or updated your name for a fee of $25 per person.
+In case you are renewing your passport or changing your name, go ahead and send us your old passport information to secure your permit, and we can change it when you get your new passport number or update your name for a fee of $25 per person.
 We must have a copy of your old and new passport to make the change.
 Before you change your passport keep a copy of your old one.

 Absolutely!
 Included in our packages is dropping you off at your hotel on the return from your trek or tour.
-If you have booked your hotel in the Sacred Valley like Ollantaytambo or Urubamba, we will drop you there too!
+If you have booked your hotel in the Sacred Valley like Ollantaytambo or Urubamba, we will drop you off there too!

-If you spend the night at Ollantaytambo before the trek, we wil pick you up there.
+If you spend the night at Ollantaytambo before the trek, we will pick you up from there.

 We offer the Cusco City Tour or Sacred Valley Tour that you can book while you are acclimatizing.
 Check out our Day Tours on our Home Page.